terralang/terra/docs/api.md

 ---

-    r0, ..., rn = myfunc(arg0, ... argN)
+    r0, ..., rn = myfunction(arg0, ... argN)

-Invokes `myfunctiondefinition` from Lua.
+Invokes `myfunction` from Lua.
 Arguments are converted into the expected Terra types using the [rules](#converting-between-lua-values-and-terra-values) for converting between Terra values and Lua values.
 Return values are converted back into Lua values using the same rules.
 Causes the function to be compiled to machine code.

 ---